 It's a cold day today and it might snow.
 If it snows, what do we do?
 Well, I reckon it's the Government's responsibility to grit the roads.
 But I also probably reckon it's my responsibility, if I'm able to, to clear the snow on my driveway.
 But what about the pavement outside of my house?
 Is that my responsibility?
 Or is that my neighbour's responsibility?
-Is that the Government's responsibility?
 I'm not sure.
 What about if my neighbour is elderly or housebound or disabled in some way?
 Who clears the snow off their driveway?